Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Experimental results

-\Cref{fig:precip_reg_ncep_test} illustrates performance of key methods with $R^2$ heatmaps over the U.S. to highlight spatial variation in errors. \new{The RF and U-Net $R^2$ fields are qualitatively similar, but they are still quite different in certain states such as Georgia, North Carolina, Virginia, Utah, and Colorado.
-The LR map is noticeably poor across most of the regions.} The stacked model's heatmap reveals large regions where its predictive skill exceeds that of all other methods.
-Note that model stacking yields relatively accurate predictions even in regions where the three constituent models individually perform poorly (e.g., southwestern Arizona), highlighting the generalization abilities of our stacking approach. \new{All methods tend to have higher accuracy on the Pacific Coast, in Midwest, and in southern states such as Alabama and Missouri.}
+\Cref{fig:precip_reg_ncep_test} illustrates performance of key methods with $R^2$ heatmaps over the U.S. to highlight spatial variation in errors. \newold{The RF and U-Net $R^2$ fields are qualitatively similar, but they are still quite different in certain states such as Georgia, North Carolina, Virginia, Utah, and Colorado.
+The LR map is noticeably poor across most of the regions.} The stacked \new{ML} model's heatmap reveals large regions where its predictive skill exceeds that of all other methods.
+Note that model stacking yields relatively accurate predictions even in regions where the three constituent models individually perform poorly (e.g., southwestern Arizona), highlighting the generalization abilities of our stacking approach.
+All methods tend to have higher accuracy on the Pacific Coast, in the Midwest, and in southern states such as Alabama and Missouri. \new{The stacking model heatmaps both} look similar.
+The stacking model applied to the baselines has better $R^2$ scores in California compared to the stacked ML methods.
+However, the stacked ML model reveals larger positive $R^2$ regions and fewer dark red spots, particularly evident in New Mexico, Minnesota, and Utah.

 \paragraph{Temperature regression} \cref{table:tmp_regression_ncep_test} shows results for 2-meter temperature regression.
 The learning-based models, especially the random forest and stacked model, significantly outperform the baseline models in terms of MSE and $R^2$ score.
 The random forest also outperforms linear regression and the U-Net.
-Note that LR, U-Net, and RF are trained without using SSTs information, since SSTs features yielded worse performance over the validation period. \Cref{fig:tmp_reg_ncep_test} illustrates the performance of these methods with $R^2$ heatmaps over the U.S. As expected, the model stacking approach shows the best results across spatial locations.
-We notice that there are still regions \new{such as the West, some regions in Texas, Florida and Georgia} where all models tend to achieve a negative $R^2$ score.
+Note that LR, U-Net, and RF are trained without using SST information since SST features yielded worse performance over the validation period. \Cref{fig:tmp_reg_ncep_test} illustrates the performance of these methods with $R^2$ heatmaps over the U.S. As expected, the model stacking approach shows the best results across spatial locations.
+We notice that there are still regions such as the West, some regions in Texas, Florida, and Georgia where all models tend to achieve a negative $R^2$ score.